Inside the Fire (song): Personnel

-Charts and certifications
+Charts

 On March 24, 2008, "Inside the Fire" debuted on more than sixty radio stations.
 The song peaked at number one on the Billboard Mainstream Rock Tracks chart and number four on the Modern Rock Tracks chart.
 It also peaked at number seventy-three on the Billboard Hot 100 and number sixty-seven on the Pop 100.
 The song is Disturbed's sixth number-one hit on Mediabase's Active Rock charts.